A series of sterling silver bookmarks designed exclusively by ANTIKA for the John Fawcett Foundation.

 In 1991, John Fawcett Foundation was established after years assisting the needy in Indonesia with a Cleft Lip and Palate program, and then sight restoration and blindness prevention using mobile eye clinics for cataract surgery.

-To enquire about purchasing a bookmark, click here and help fund this important humanitarian work in sight restoration and blindness prevention to those less fortunate in Indonesia.
+To purchase a bookmark, click here and help fund this important humanitarian work in sight restoration and blindness prevention to those less fortunate in Indonesia.

 To read more about John Fawcett and the sight restoration work being carried out by the Foundation, click here.